joergschultzelutter/mowas-pwb/README.md

 ## Installation
 - DAPNET and/or Telegrams access credentials are required.
-- For APRS tracking, a valid aprs.fi access key is required
+- For APRS tracking (``follow-the-ham`` option), a valid aprs.fi access key is required
 - Download the repo
-- Install the PIP packages:
+- Install the PIP packages along with their dependencies:
     - ``expiringdict``
     - ``numpy``
     - ``python-telegram-bot``